-To make a long story short, I never out rankled any of those companies and never really got much traffic to my site either.
-So for about a couple of years, I abandoned the site, just spending enough time to renew the domain name and the service.
+To make a long story short, I never out ranked any of those companies and never really got much traffic to my site either.
+So for a couple of years, I abandoned the site, just spending enough time to renew the domain name and the service.

-After renewing the service one-quarter, I stumbled upon a book titled “SEO Book“, written by dude named Aaron Wall and began reading up on what was called SEO which was short for search engine optimization.
+After renewing the quarterly service, I stumbled upon a book titled “SEO Book“, written by dude named Aaron Wall and began reading up on what was called SEO which was short for search engine optimization.
 In a nutshell it was the art of making tweaks and subtle changes, as well as applying basic, but proven techniques to your website to help it rank better.

-One of the things the book talked was selecting words that your site could actually rank for and appear on the first page of Google and Yahoo for.
+One of the things the book talked about was selecting words that your site could actually rank for and appear on the first page of search engines such as Google, Yahoo and Bing.

-Now a days, I only try to rank for long-tail keyword phrases, usually 3 to 5 words in length.
-I use a combination of Google AdWords tool, Micro Niche Finder and plain old common sense.
+Guess what?
+My traffic went up dramatically and I actually started making money, I was on to something.
+Now-a-days, I only try to rank for long-tail keyword phrases, usually 3 to 5 words in length.
+I use a combination of Google AdWords tool, SEO Keyword research tools and plain old common sense.

 - Don’t set your sites too high.
 While you may not be able to rank for shoes, you may be able to rank for “black leather shoes” (maybe).